NetSparkleUpdater/NetSparkle/UPGRADING.md

 * `Exec(string cmd, bool waitForExit = true)` now returns a `bool`: `true` for the process starting, `false` otherwise
 * The `IAppCastFilter` API has changed to: `IEnumerable<AppCastItem> GetFilteredAppCastItems(SemVerLike installed, IEnumerable<AppCastItem> items)`
 * `IAppCastFilter` now expects you to filter out old versions and do sorting yourself as needed (previously filtering out old versions yourself could be avoided via a `bool` property on `FilterResult`; to do this easily yourself now, use the `AppCastReducers.RemoveOlderVersions` reducer like so: `AppCastReducers.RemoveOlderVersions(installed, itemsToFilter)`)
-* The `FilterResult` class has been removed in its entirety
+* The `FilterResult` class has been removed in its entirety (882ee260dd24245c53d351d4151b8b4bd4a53588)
 * Used `SemVerLike` everywhere instead of `System.Version` for semver compatibility
 * `WebFileDownloader` now deletes files on cancellation of a download like `LocalFileDownloader` did already (1cd2284c41bbe85d41566915965ad2acdb1a61f5)
+* `WebFileDownloader` does not call `PrepareToDownloadFile()` in its constructor anymore.
+Now, it is called after the object is fully created.
+(420f961dfa9c9071332e2e0737b0f287d2cfa5dc)

 **Changes/Fixes**